oatlog/oatlog/doc/extended_abstract/main.typ

   ],
 ) <rule-simplify-example>

-We model a rewrite rule as a set of premise atoms, insertions and unifications.
+At the HIR, level (see @oatlog_architecture) we model a rewrite rule as a set of premise atoms, and actions (insertions and unifications).
-This becomes an IR (Internal Representation) that we can apply optimizations to, in the same way as an optimizing compiler.
+// This becomes an IR (Internal Representation) that we can apply optimizations to, in the same way as an optimizing compiler.
-Implicit functionality rules can be applied to this IR and duplicate premise atoms and insertions can be removed to simplify it, as shown in @rule-simplify-example.
+Implicit functionality rules can be applied to this IR to merge variables and duplicate premise atoms and insertions can be removed to simplify it, as shown in @rule-simplify-example.
+We additionally attempt to remove unifications by merging variables directly, which fails if both variables are mentioned in the premise, since that would change the semantics of the rule.
+For `rewrite` statements (example in @rule-simplify-example), this is essentially equivalent to common subexpression elimination where we additionally remove actions that also appear in the premise.
+Unfortunately, this can cause variables to be written twice or even introduce cycles.
+This can be solved by replacing entry (get-or-default for the the eclass of an enode) with a plain insert.
+This occured in @example_generated_code, the last action is an insert into `add` instead of entry.

 // #TODO[
 // - Freeze rule A. Rewrite premises of rule B assuming A ran just before (inline to premises)